Eco-CO2/energy_analysis_toolbox/doc/sources/energy_toolbox.errors.rst

 All exceptions in |et| derive from the class below.
 Catching this class will catch any exception specific to |et| library, whatever its type.

-.. automodule:: energy_toolbox.errors.base
+.. automodule:: watt_df.errors.base
    :members:
    :show-inheritance:

 Errors related to timeseries consistency
 ----------------------------------------
-.. automodule:: energy_toolbox.errors.invalid_timeseries
+.. automodule:: watt_df.errors.invalid_timeseries
    :members:
    :show-inheritance:

 Errors related to resampling
 ----------------------------
-.. automodule:: energy_toolbox.errors.resampling
+.. automodule:: watt_df.errors.resampling
    :members:
    :show-inheritance: